npt/libinput-gestures/.github/ISSUE_TEMPLATE/Bug_report.md

----
-name: New Issue
-about: Create a new issue report

----

 Before creating a new issue, please follow each step in the TROUBLESHOOTING section of the main README.

+**Please ensure you paste the output from the following command whenever you raise any issue**:
 ```
-Run libinput-gestures -l on the command line and paste the output here.
+libinput-gestures -l
 ```

-**Describe the issue**
-A clear and concise description of what the issue is.